BAMGames/europa-universalis-rules/doc/hre.md

   * Pfalz → Luxemburg removed

 # Quick notes

+Neumark should touch Vorpommern:

+  * Vorpommern → Neumark added
+  * Hinterpommern → Brandenburg removed

+We may have to cheat about that because of the russian invasion from Kolburg to Berlin in 1762.
+So, rejected.

+Add one occupation counter for France for use only in the HRE.

 German Peasant war: simultaneous revolts **Wurttemberg**, **Bavaria**, **Baden**, **Alsatia** and **Palatinatus**.
 Wow.